JENNIFER COPLEY-MAY

 COMMISSIONED WORKS: include illustrations for books, posters, brochures; mosaics for a fountain and 2 swimming pools, murals, theatre backcloths, paintings and drawings.

-TEACHING EXPERIENCE: Jennifer particularly enjoys teaching art to those who think they have no natural ability and is keen to interest others in producing genuinely original work.
-She is also skilled in mentoring those with an artistic project in mind who lack skill, confidence or both.
+TEACHING EXPERIENCE: I particularly enjoy teaching art to those who think they have no natural ability and am keen to interest others in producing genuinely original work.
+I’m often happy to mentor those with an artistic project in mind who lack skill, confidence or both.

-CHARITY: Jennifer donates a percentage of the profits from sold works to mental health charities in particular.
+CHARITY: I donate a percentage of the profits from some of my sold works to mental health charities in particular.

 July 2019